 - Do you seek samples of past work or have a performance-based interview process?

-- Do you have an annual performance review process with regular feedback discussions, at least once a quarter, for both high performers and low performers?
+- Do you have an annual performance review process with regular feedback discussions at least once a quarter for both high and low performers?
 These should result in performance plans, including professional development needs, measurable, time-bound goals and action steps.

 - Do you have a regular supervisor training that covers key topics, such as delegating, leading teams and addressing performance problems?
 If not, or if you have questions on how to approach this, check out the Management Center’s book, Managing to Change the World.

-- Do you have a process to pair employees with coaches or mentors?
+- Do you have a process to pair employees – especially new employees – with buddies, coaches or mentors?
+We have found that buddy and mentorship programs result in more honest conversations and open feedback and increase a sense of belonging.
 (While supervisors should coach their teams as part of their management responsibility, here we are referring to non-supervisors serving as mentors.)
-We have found that mentorship programs result in more honest conversations and open feedback.

 - Do you track key metrics on talent – turnover rates (desired and undesired), average recruitment time and percentage of first-choice candidates hired?
 Do you share these with staff and board as part of your organizational dashboard?